elvtos/journey-01-first-server/README.md

 ```

 6. Access the Application:
-   - Open your browser and navigate to http://<server-ip>
+   - Open your browser and navigate to http://server_ip
-   - The Flask app should display: "Hello from my Linux server!
-Ready for Canada!".
+   - The Flask app should display: "Hello from my Linux server!".

 ## Future Plans
 - Automate setup with Ansible.